 President Trump welcomed Hungarian Prime Minister Viktor Orbán to the White House Monday.
-The far-right nationalist leader is known for his hardline anti-immigrant policies and rolling back democratic institutions and checks on his power.
+The far-right nationalist leader is known for his hard-line anti-immigrant policies and rolling back democratic institutions and checks on his power.
 This is Orbán and Trump speaking from the Oval Office.

 President Donald Trump: “I know he’s a tough man, but he’s a respected man.
 And he’s done the right thing, according to many people, on immigration.
-And you look at some of the problems that they have in Europe that are tremendous because they’ve done it a different way than the Prime Minister.”
+And you look at some of the problems that they have in Europe that are tremendous because they’ve done it a different way than the prime minister.”

 Trump’s predecessors, Presidents Obama and George W. Bush, declined to host Orbán over concerns about his leadership.
-Orban has closed down Hungary’s southern border, building a razor wire fence to keep out refugees, many of them from Syria, and deported refugees already in the country.
+Orbán has closed down Hungary’s southern border, building a razor wire fence to keep out refugees, many of them from Syria, and deported refugees already in the country.